wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/use-cases/check-if-the-output-changed.rst

 Visualize the alerts
 --------------------

-Go to **Modules > Security events** tab on the Wazuh dashboard to visualize the alert showing the changes in the network.
+Go to **Threat hunting** tab on the Wazuh dashboard to visualize the alert showing the changes in the network.

 .. thumbnail:: /images/manual/command-monitoring/ports-status-changed-alert.png
   :title: Listened ports status (netcat) changed alert